PeterWinzell/GDP-melco/report/report.md

 # Future, ongoing work

-This implementation will be ported to Android Embedded Oreo for a Melco pre POC study.
+This implementation will be ported to Android Embedded Oreo for a Melco POC study.
 The work can be followed on github:

-The W3C VIS specification contains a schema[[16]](https://w3c.github.io/automotive/vehicle_data/vehicle_information_service.html) and to validate requests the following extension of the schema was introduced.
-This means that VIS requests can be validated against its own JSON schema:
+The W3C VIS specification contains a json schema[[16]](https://w3c.github.io/automotive/vehicle_data/vehicle_information_service.html), and to be able to validate VIS requests the following extension of the schema was introduced:

 ```json